 Public Administration is both a discipline as well as a vocation.
 There is no denying that Public Administration matters.
 It virtually envelops our life and indisputably justifies the euphemism that from 'womb to tomb' Public Administration is there to bail us out.
 The present unit intends to introduce Public Administration as a discipline.
 Written in a lucid manner the present unit covers the following issues: first, Public Administration as an academic discipline has been suffering from a definitional distress as there is hardly any all-agreed definition crafted till date.
 Secondly, the definitional distress also contributing to the identity crisis of the discipline.
-Thirdly, in case of nature and the scope of the discipline.
+Thirdly, in case of nature and the scope of the discipline a clear-cut division is visible among the scholars and the practitioners of the discipline.
 If we take up the term 'Public Administration' for analytical purpose, we can see that it is composed of two expressions: 'public' and 'administration'.
 For analytical convenience, let us set aside the prefix 'public' for the time being and concentrate on the suffix 'administration'.
 Though the term 'administration' is conceptualized in various ways, the proper understanding of the meaning of Public Administration requires etymological knowledge.
 Etymologically speaking, the word 'administration' has a Latin root, which means 'to manage'.
 Therefore, administration is at the heart of every organization, no matter whether it is privately owned or public in nature.
 The prefix 'public' on the other hand, has a special connotation, which relates anything directly or indirectly with state.
 Further, public interest is considered to be the distinguishing feature of the word 'public'.
 Hence, Public Administration essentially represents the state administration.